-Next, we test the case such that the exact representation is not sparse.
+We also tested the recovery performance when the exact representation is not sparse.
 The vector $\bm c$ is chosen with a random non-zero index set $T_{\ba}$ with $\vert T_{\ba}\vert = 120$.
-Individual components of $\bm c_{T_{\ba}}$ satisfy i.i.d. lognormal, such that $\log \bm c_{T_{\ba}} \sim \mathcal{N}(0,2)$.
-For each sampling number $M$, $200$ sample sets are utilized to compute the average of the numerical error $\Vert \bm c - \tilde{\bm c}\Vert_2$, as shown in Fig. \ref{fig:err_no_sparse_vector}.
-Similar to the previous example, the approximation using the Legendre basis exhibits the largest error.
-Also, the near-orthonormal basis gains smaller error than the exact orthonormal basis.
-We compute the density distribution of individual component $\vert \bm c_{i'} - \tilde{\bm c}_{i'}\vert$ ($i'$ refers to single index sorted by the magnitude in descending order).
-Compared with the exact orthonormal basis, the distribution of $\log\left \vert \bm c_{i'} - \tilde{\bm c}_{i'}\right\vert$ obtained from near-orthonormal basis is biased toward smaller magnitude for error of individual $i'$.
-Such differences arise from the different null space properties of $\bm A$ constructed by the two bases as we describe in the next paragraph.
+Individual components of $\bm c_{T_{\ba}}$ are i.i.d.\ log-normal, such that $\log \bm c_{T_{\ba}} \sim \mathcal{N}(0,2)$.
+For each size ($M$) of the training set, $200$ CS implementations were conducted to compute the average of the numerical error $\Vert \bm c - \tilde{\bm c}\Vert_2$, as shown in Figure~\ref{fig:err_no_sparse_vector}(a).
+Similar to the previous example, the Legendre basis exhibits the largest approximation error.
+The near-orthonormal basis shows smaller error than the exact orthonormal basis.